kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The license will be issued once the application has been submitted along with the necessary identification and payment of the application fee.

-Who can obtain Marriage Records in Kentucky?
+Who Can Obtain Marriage Records in Kentucky?

-• The party whose name is in the marriage certificate, license or affidavit.
+• The party whose name is in the marriage certificate, license, or affidavit.

 • Immediate family members of the spouses-to-be.
 This includes fathers, mothers, children, and siblings.